Plane crashes into New Jersey home, sparking house fire

 Breaking News Emails

-A plane crashed into a residential area in Middlesex County, New Jersey, on Tuesday morning, engulfing at least one home in flames.
+A plane bound for a New Jersey airport crashed into a home in Middlesex County on Tuesday morning, engulfing a home in flames.

-The Federal Aviation Administration said a Cessna 414 crashed into a home in Colonia, an unincorporated community in Woodbridge Township, around 11 a.m. causing the house to erupt in flames.
+The Cessna 414 aircraft crashed into a home in Colonia, an unincorporated community in Woodbridge Township, around 11 a.m., the Federal Aviation Administration said in a statement.

-NBC New York reported that a second home was also on fire.
+Woodbridge Township Mayor John E. McCormac said a vehicle was in the driveway but no one was home at the time.
+Both houses on either side were damaged, and a woman at one of the homes was able to escape.

+"We don't believe any civilians on the ground were impacted by the crash," the mayor said at a news conference, adding that the condition of the pilot is unknown.
+"Nobody's gotten close to the plane."

 Dennis Protsko, who is on the chopper team for NBC New York, lives a block away from the crash and heard the impact.
 He said "very heavy" flames and smoke had been coming from one home but were starting to die down.